-An application needs to be served on the Defendant a minimum of four clear days before the application is to be heard.
+An application needs to be served on the defendant a minimum of four clear days before the application is to be heard.
 It must be supported by an affidavit which sets out the effect of the application, if successful.
 The affidavit should also identify concisely any point of law or any provision of a document on which the applicant relies.
 It should state that the application is made because, on the evidence, the applicant believes the respondent has no real prospect of succeeding and, further, that the applicant is not aware of any other reason why the case must be disposed of at a trial.

 Requirements for Interested Parties to Join a Lawsuit

-Where a defendant considers that a person who is not a party is liable to make a contribution or indemnity them, he may apply to join that person to the proceedings (Royal Court Civil Rules, Rule 36).
+Where a defendant considers that a person who is not a party is liable to make a contribution or indemnity them, they may apply to join that person to the proceedings (Royal Court Civil Rules, Rule 36).

 Applications for Security for Defendant’s Costs

-The Court has a broad discretion to make an order against a party that they should provide security for costs ‘in such amount, on such terms and in such manner’ (Royal Court Civil Rules, Rule 82).
+The court has a broad discretion to make an order against a party that they should provide security for costs “in such amount, on such terms and in such manner” (Royal Court Civil Rules, Rule 82).

-Accordingly, the Court may order security to be provided on a full or partial indemnity basis, where satisfied that it is appropriate to do so.
-Generally the method of giving security is left to the parties and it is common for a bank guarantee to be given to cover the security ordered.
+Accordingly, the court may order security to be provided on a full or partial indemnity basis, where satisfied that it is appropriate to do so.
+Generally, the method of giving security is left to the parties and it is common for a bank guarantee to be given to cover the security ordered.

-Where an order for security is made, the Court may stay the proceedings unless and until the security is provided; should the party required to give security not then do so, the Court may dismiss the proceedings.
+Where an order for security is made, the court may stay the proceedings unless and until the security is provided; should the party required to give security not then do so, the court may dismiss the proceedings.

 Costs of Interim Applications/Motions

 There are no specific costs rules in respect of interim applications.
-The Court has an overall discretion to make costs orders as it thinks just, in relation to the costs of the proceedings or any stage thereof or indeed of any specific application (Royal Court Civil Rules, Rule 82(1)(a)).
+The court has an overall discretion to make costs orders as it thinks just, in relation to the costs of the proceedings or any stage thereof or indeed of any specific application (Royal Court Civil Rules, Rule 82(1)(a)).